Commercial Use Authorizations (CUA)

 Please note: Commercial Tour Passenger Certification and Pre-Authorized Debit Sign Up Forms (PAD)

 were discontinued October 1, 2015 > Learn More...

 The CUA fees are determined by a cost analysis in compliance with the 2005 Interim Guidelines for CUAs.
 This guidance authorizes the National Park Service to recover, at a minimum, associated management and administrative costs associated with CUAs.

-Information on the CUA requirements can be downloaded below as PDF files:
+Information on the CUA requirements can be downloaded from the "Commercial Use Application Checklist" below as PDF files.

 CUA Application Processing

 Commercial Tour Passenger Certification and Pre Authorized Debit Sign Up Forms (PAD)

 were Discontinued October 1, 2015 > Learn More...

 Backcountry Camping Permits for Overnight Backpacking Operators